TL;DR: Agile Failure Patterns — Why Agile is Simple and Complex at the Same Time

 - Agile processes are either bent or ignored whenever it seems appropriate.
 There is a lack of process discipline.

 - Agile processes are tempered with, e.g., the scrum product owner role is reduced to a project manager role.
 Often this is done so by assigning the task of backlog ownership to a different entity at management level. ("Scrum" without a product owner makes a magnificent Waterfall 2.0 process.)

 - Stakeholders are bypassing product management to get things done and get away with it in the eyes of the senior management, as they would show initiative.

 - The organization is not spending enough time on team communication and workshops to create a shared understanding of what is to be built.

 - A team is not co-located, not working in the same room, but scattered across different floors, or worse, different locations.

 - The work environment is lacking whiteboards.
-Actually, the absence of whiteboards on each and every available wall within the office should be questionable, not having them.
+The absence of whiteboards on every available wall within the office should be questionable, not having them.

 - Agile requires suitable offices to further collaboration: spacy, with plenty of air and light.
-But they should not be a mere open space, which tends to get too noisy, particularly when several Scrum team are having stand-ups at the same time.
+But they should not be a mere open space, which tends to get too noisy, particularly when several Scrum team have stand-ups at the same time.